Find out your investing options

 Gold investments, real estate, Treasury bills, and other non-financial assets are also examples.

-Let us now see which of these different investment options are suitable for India’s various categories of investors.
+Let us now see which of these different investment options is suitable for India’s various categories of investors.

 Housewives are often left behind in the race to make investments.
 However, there are many options in which a housewife can put her savings to grow her money.